The Rise in Legal Search on the Internet.

 There are a few sites that rate purely personal injury lawyers.
 But there is one that breaks down the award by type of law practiced.
 Super Lawyers (SL) is the name of a famous attorney rating service.
 SL remains different from Avvo in several ways.
-Super Lawyers does not assign a numerical rating.
+Super Lawyers do not assign a numerical rating.
 SL also maintains a printed magazine version.
 That publication was around before they even had a website.

-Many attorneys consider Super Lawyers to be a real honor and achievement.
+Many attorneys consider Super Lawyers to be an absolute honor and achievement.
 It is somewhat of a peer review system.
 Contrast this with Avvo.
 AVVO is both a consumer and a peer review system.
 But SL remains highly recognized in the law field.
 And this is especially the case if you can afford a full-page ad in the print magazine.
 Above is a screenshot of the Ehline Law Firm Super Lawyers online profile.